 It is important to know the time limit for how long cooked pork can sit out in order to prevent foodborne illness.
 Leaving cooked pork at room temperature for too long can promote the growth of bacteria and toxins that could make you sick.

-See also How long to cook lobster tails in air fryer
+See also How to cook pumpkin with sugar

 The general rule of thumb is that cooked pork should not be left at room temperature for more than 2 hours.
 After this time, bacteria can start to multiply rapidly, increasing the risk of food poisoning.